Pink Floyd: Live at Pompeii: Pompeii

-The first section of footage to be filmed were montage shots of the band walking around Boscoreale, mixed with shots of volcanic mud, which can be seen at various points in "Echoes" and "Careful with That Axe, Eugene".
+The first section of footage to be filmed was montage shots of the band walking around Boscoreale, mixed with shots of volcanic mud, which can be seen at various points in "Echoes" and "Careful with That Axe, Eugene".
 For the live performances, the band recorded portions of the songs in sections, which were later spliced together.
 After each take, they listened to the playback on headphones.
 Maben closed all the entrances to the amphitheatre, but a few children managed to sneak in and were allowed to watch the filming quietly from a distance.